smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Child of:
  [`neutronactivationanalysis`](#neutronactivationanalysis)

-- NAA technique based on measurement of the gamma rays during irradiation.
+- NAA technique based on measurement of the gamma rays emitted during irradiation of the sample.
 (Skoog, Holler & Crouch, p.
 842)

 - **Source:**
 Astromat,